ranjodh-kaur/Programming-for-Problem-Solving/Files/Branching_and_looping.md

 #include < stdio.h >                                     //Include the stdio.h file
 int main ( )                                            // start of the program
 {
-int numbers;                                          // Declare the variables printf (“Type a number:”);                           // message to the user scanf (“%d”, & number);                             // read the number from standard input if (number < 0)                                    // check whether the number is a negative number
+int number;                                          // Declare the variables printf (“Type a number:”);                           // message to the user scanf (“%d”, & number);                             // read the number from standard input if (number < 0)                                    // check whether the number is a negative number